 If you would like to get to know your Mac a bit better read our complete guide to system preferences.

-If you are trying to find a Word file that's vanished try: Get back deleted Word files You may also be able to recover lost files if you have a Time Machine back up, read about using Time Machine here: How to back up a Mac with Time Machine and How to use Time Machine to recover files.
+If you are trying to find a Word file that's vanished try: Get back deleted Word files.
+You may also be able to recover lost files if you have a Time Machine back up.
+We also have a complete guide to fixing some of the most common Mac issues.

 What files are hidden on a Mac

 In UNIX hidden files are preceded by a . and won’t show up in a normal file list.
 They could be a .htaccess file, a .bash_profile, or a .svn directory, for example.
 Folders like /usr, /bin, and /etc are also hidden away.

 The hidden folder that users are most likely to want to access is the Library folder (~/Library).
 It’s where your personal application-support files and, in some cases, data is stored.

 Why are some files and folders hidden on a Mac?

 Some of these folders and files are considered too confusing or even dangerous for most users so they are hidden away.
 You might feel confident that you know what you are doing on your Mac, but there are plenty of Mac users who could cause damage or data loss if they were able to mess with files in the Library, for example.